opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 ============
 ..
 In this section explain the purpose of the scenario and the types of capabilities provided

-The os-odl-sfc-noha is intended to be used to install the OPNFV SFC project in a standard OPNFV Non-High Availability mode.
+The os-odl-sfc-ha is intended to be used to install the OPNFV SFC project in a standard OPNFV High Availability mode.
 The OPNFV SFC project integrates the OpenDaylight SFC project into the OPNFV environment.
-The OPNFV SFC Euphrates release uses the OpenDaylight Nitrogen SR1 release.
+The OPNFV SFC Fraser release uses the OpenDaylight Oxygen SR1 release.

 Scenario components and composition
 ===================================